Does Car Insurance Cover Modified Cars?

 Insuring a modified car isn't as simple as taking out cover for a standard production vehicle.
 And it always pays to read the fine print in an insurer's product disclosure statement (PDS).

-State is the winner of Canstar’s 2021 Award for Most Satisfied Customers | Car Insurance.
-According to State’s PDS, modified cars are not covered, unless you have informed State of all the modification details and the insurer has agreed in writing to continue cover.
+State is Canstar's current Car Insurer of the Year.
+According to State's PDS, modified cars are not covered, unless you have informed State of all the modification details and the insurer has agreed in writing to continue cover.

-You must also let State know immediately if you modify your car after you’ve already signed up for an insurance policy, or there are any material increases or changes in the risk covered.
-More on this below!
+You must also let State know immediately if you modify your car after you've already signed up for an insurance policy, or there are any material increases or changes in the risk covered.

 Here is how State defines car modifications, according to its car insurance PDS: